 To perform this test, technicians release a “tracer gas” (a specific vaporized agent) into the fume hood.
 Also, they position a leak detection instrument at the front of the hood opening.

-Then, this instrument measures the volume of the tracer gas outside of the hood over the course of about five minutes.
+Then, the detection instrument measures the volume of the tracer gas outside of the hood over the course of about five minutes.
 Basically, the tracer gas containment test provides technicians with a legitimate measurement of each fume hood’s individual containment ability.

 Why Test & Certify Fume Hoods?